cado-security/product-help/docs/cado/deploy/gcp/gcp-auto-setup.md

 ## Scripts
 ### Role Creation
-The first script in the series '**gcp_setup_1_role.sh**' will create a 'CadoGCPRole' role within the active project with scoped permissions for Cado to operate.
+The first script in the series '**gcp_setup_1_role.sh**' will create a 'CadoGCPRole' role within the active project with scoped permissions for / Forensic Acquisition and Investigation to operate.
 If you want to create the role at the organization level for use across multiple projects, add the organization ID as a parameter.
 When the script finishes you should see the role ID printed, we will use this role ID in other scripts so it's best to save it somewhere.
 ```bash
 bash gcp_setup_1_role.sh <optional_organization_id>